-The estimates of electricity investment presented in WEI 2021 and FCET correspond to annual capital spending on new power plants, battery storage and network assets, or the replacement of old assets.
+The estimates of electricity investment presented in WEI 2022 correspond to annual capital spending on new power plants, battery storage and network assets, or the replacement of old assets or refurbishments for life extensions.
 Investment outlays are spread evenly from the year that an asset takes a final investment decision (i.e. it reaches financial close or begins its construction) until the year it becomes operational.
-Thus, the investment for 2020 reflects spending carried out in assets that will become operational in the future, too.
+Thus, the investment for 2022 reflects spending carried out in assets that will become operational in the future, too.
 The construction period is estimated from data on reported primary financing transactions, sanctioning dates and operational dates at a project-level by technology and by region in a given year.